akmalscode/clicky-game/README.md

 # Description
-This game is memory game.
+This game is memory game is made by [React](https://reactjs.org/docs/getting-started.html).
 The application should render different images to the screen

 ## How to play